Gov. Scott Walker said Wisconsin was simply ready to move on.

 And once Republican lawmakers were legally comfortable to act on the budget-repair bill without a quorum of the Senate, they gave the state a chance to do so.

 That was Walker’s message when he spoke to the media at the Tommy G. Thompson Youth Center at State Fair Park in West Allis on Thursday morning.

 “As I’ve traveled the state, what I’ve heard repeatedly … people appreciate what we want to do to try to balance the budget,” Walker said.
 “They say the health care and pension contributions make sense.
 But what we’ve heard time and time again is, 'Can’t you find a way to move this thing forward?'”

-On Wednesday evening, in a stunning move, the state Senate passed a revised version of the budget repair bill - without Democratic senators returning to vote on the measure.
+On Wednesday evening, , the state Senate passed a revised version of the budget repair bill - without Democratic senators returning to vote on the measure.